visuraj/-AI-Grievance-management-system-/README.md

 ## 📧 Support

-For support, email [your-email] or open an issue in the repository.
+For support, email Vishalkua798@gmail.com or open an issue in the repository.

-## 🙏 Acknowledgements

-- Thanks to all contributors who have helped build this project
-- Inspired by real-world college complaint management needs